Briefpoint

 2. Clio

-Clio is a cloud-based legal workflow management software designed to help law firms manage cases, billing, client communication, and documents in one place.
-It’s widely used by firms of all sizes, offering automation features that simplify workflows and slash down time spent on administrative tasks.
+Clio is a cloud-based legal workflow management software designed to help law firms manage all their legal tasks in one place.

 Source: G2